Individual Wastewater Treatment (IBA)

 Why do I need to maintain my IBA?

 Proper use of your IBA reduces the risk of blockages and malfunctions.
-It prevents unpleasant odors in your garden and diseases caused by coliform bacteria.
+It prevents unpleasant odours in your garden and diseases caused by coliform bacteria.
 It also helps to keep our water clean.
 This is important for nature and the quality of surface water.

 What is my own responsibility?